Get Connected through the W.E.L.L.

 Children at the W.E.L.L.

 There will be childcare for children newborns to 4 years old.
 Children kindergarten - 5th grade will be "Growing in Grace", a Biblical-based music curriculum.
 Children also will have a Bible study involving the study of scripture through games, movement activites, crafts, and play.
-Our study will culminate with the presentation of a musical on December 7.
 The children will be grouped by K-2nd grade and 3rd-5th grade in rooms 100 and 106 at 6:30 pm at the Friendly Avenue Campus.

+The meal for March 12th is Chicken Enchilada Casserole, Black Bean & Corn Salad, Chips & Dessert.
 Please make your reservation by Monday at 1pm the week of your reservation.
+Reserve your meal.